 Beginning & History:

-Southern Charm Antiques, owned by Gregory L. Richards with the assistance of manager Jack A. Tamplin, began over twenty-five years ago in Savannah, GA.
+Southern Charm Antiques, owned by Gregory L. Richards with the assistance of manager Jack A. Tamplin, began over thirty years ago in Savannah, GA.
 With collections growing to large for my home, it was decided with the help of antique dealers, whom I had known for years, to take the excess and start doing the monthly market in Charleston, SC.
 This presented the opportunity to limit what collections I had decided for my own and what would be sold.

 After particpating in the Charleston Antique Market for several months, the promoter of this venue encouraged me to expand into the Nelson Garrett Antique Shows done quarterly in Charleston, SC.
 Southern Charm Antiques was started as a formal business at that time and the Grandiflora Southern Magnolia was incorporated as the logo for the business.
 This led to the beginning of several years participating in the antique show circuit covering the states of Georgia, South Carolina and Florida.

 Suddenly as word got out about Southern Charm Antiques(SCA) and the collections being offered, more and more show venues were presented for participation.
 Having a full time career in another field, it became harder to schedule all the events that were being offered.
 A search for a fixed location, along with the antique shows that could be scheduled, led to the leasing of a small booth in a antique mall here in Savannah.